cdomarchi/cdomarchi.github.io/_pages/consultancy.md

 ### Surveys and data collection

+In **2024** I was invited to collaborate with the [National Centre for Social Research](https://natcen.ac.uk/) along with Professor [Olga Maslovskaya](https://www.southampton.ac.uk/people/5wzzpw/doctor-olga-maslovskaya).
+We served as consultants on the expert review panel for conducting cognitive/user testing on the National Survey for Wales (NSW), which is transitioning from a telephone interviewing design to a push-to-web design.
+The **Expert review panel** activities took place on 22 of May and were funded by the Welsh Government.

-Consulting work for several public agencies in Chile, including:
+During my time in Chile, I did consultancy work for several public agencies in Chile, including:

 * A detailed study of share taxis operation in the Coquimbo-La Serena conurbation (**2017–2019**).
 * Data collection for the environmental modelling of traffic flows for the [Secretary of Transport Planning SECTRA](https://www.sectra.gob.cl/) (**2008**, **2010** and **2016**).
 * Traffic flow measurement and demand modelling studies for Chile's [Ministry of Public Works](https://planeamiento.mop.gob.cl/) (MOP, **2010**, **2011**, and **2014**).